krishula/AzureMLCapstone/README.md

 ![alt txt] (https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/Hyperdrive3.png)

 ## Model Deployment

-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
-We decide dto deploy the best Auto-ml Model.
+We decide to deploy the best Auto-ml Model.
 We registered and then deployed it by creating score.py and using it in inference_cofig.
 The model endpoint was queried by sending a post request to the model over the REST url.
+**resp = requests.post(scoring_uri, test_sample, headers=headers)**
 Screenshots for the successfully deployed model and the service request as follows:

 **Deployed Mode**